-We remark that the assumption that the profile in \Cref{lem:max_degree} consists of distinct preferences is crucial since a profile where all the preferences are the same is single crossing with respect to every tree.
-We show next a structural result about trees.
-We will use it crucially for bounding query complexity of our elicitation algorithm.
+We remark that the assumption that the profile in \Cref{lem:maxdegree} consists of distinct preferences is crucial since a profile where all the preferences are the same is single-crossing with respect to every tree.
+We now show next a structural result which will be crucial for bounding query complexity of our elicitation algorithm.